UhhhAaron/SaladBind/README.md

 Oh, *and* did we mention it's not for-profit?
 We don't have hidden fees and pools.

-Welcome to the next generation of Salad CLIs.
+Welcome to the next generation of Salad CLIs!

 ## Installation